How to Sell a House with Water Damage in Seattle, WA (And Yes, You Can!)

 The process is fast, and you don’t need to make any repairs before selling.
 However, you’ll have less control over the final sale price since results depend on who shows up to bid.

 Online auction platforms have made this easier than traditional in-person auctions.
-Though you’ll still pay auction fees that will be deducted from your proceeds.
+However, you’ll still pay auction fees, which will be deducted from your proceeds.

 Real Estate Wholesalers

-Wholesalers are middlemen who find distressed properties and connect them with investor buyers who specialize in renovation projects.
+Wholesalers are middlemen who find distressed properties and connect them with investor buyers specializing in renovation projects.

 They buy houses, handle all the paperwork, and close fast without requiring repairs or inspections from your end.

 Wholesale prices are typically lower than your home’s market value, but you save all the costs and time involved in traditional sales.
-Just make sure you’re working with legitimate professionals since anyone can print business cards and call themselves a wholesaler.
+Ensure you’re working with legitimate professionals since anyone can print business cards and call themselves a wholesaler.

 For Sale By Owner